andrei-murashev/fedorafig/README.md

 ### Triggering scripts with OS events
 You may want to execute some scripts after a certain OS event occurs.
 This functionality will be added later to the `$CFG_FILE`.

+### Switch to JSON5 configuration files
+Configuration files will be parsed from files of the JSON5 format, a more user-friendly version of JSON.
+This will mark the 1.0.0 release.